Logo image

 Assessing environmental sensitivity in the primary school context: The development and validation of the highly sensitive child in school scale (HSC – School)

-Jenni Elise Kähkönen, Francesca Lionetti, Luciana Castelli Michael Pluess
+Jenni Elise Kähkönen, Francesca Lionetti, Luciana Castelli and Michael Pluess

 Personality and Individual Differences, Vol.259, 113875